-About every 10 to 15 minutes, the train will announce a departure and roll out of the SeaTac Airport station.
+About every 10 minutes, the train will announce a departure and roll out of the SeaTac Airport station.

-The light rail trip from the airport to downtown Seattle goes through South Seattle, a historically more marginalized region of Seattle.
+The light rail trip from the airport to downtown Seattle goes through South Seattle, a part of the city that is filled with murals.
 If you keep your gaze out the window, you’ll see parts of Seattle that most tourists don’t see.

 The light rail goes through a few tunnels, but for the most part remains above ground, predominantly on elevated tracks (although a portion of the route follows street-level tracks through the Columbia City neighborhood of South Seattle).

-If it’s your first time riding a light will rail train, you might be surprised how quiet the train is as it chugs onward into Seattle.
+If it’s your first time riding a light rail train, you might be surprised how quiet the train is as it chugs onward into Seattle.
 Well, chug is definitely the wrong word since Seattle’s Link Light Rail Trains are powered entirely by electricity produced by wind power.
-The motion of the train is actually more of a gentle glide that provides a really comfortable ride for passengers.
+The motion of the train is a gentle glide that provides a comfortable ride for passengers.

 The reason I think someone should never take an Uber from SeaTac airport to downtown Seattle is because of the ease of accessibility and affordability of the light rail train.
 While some might not mind the expensive cost of a Uber from SeaTac to downtown Seattle, if time is money, then surely that Uber ride is one of the most expensive in the world.
 And why choose an exceedingly expensive Uber route when a more environmentally friendly, faster, and cheaper option is available!